 - Mutual Expectations of Research Advisors and Advisees (PDF).
 This document, approved by both the Graduate Student Government Association and Tech's Faculty Governance, articulates key contributions that advisors and advisees should make to their relationship to ensure success for both parties.

 - Best Practices for Qualifying/Comprehensive Exams.
-Prompted by the Graduate Student Experience Survey that identified the Qualifying Exam/Comprehensive Exam as the leading cause of stress among graduate students, Graduate Studies did a study among schools to identify best practices to avoid undue stress in administering this exam.
+Prompted by the Graduate Student Experience Survey that identified the Qualifying Exam/Comprehensive Exam as the leading cause of stress among graduate students, Graduate Education did a study among schools to identify best practices to avoid undue stress in administering this exam.
 The following list was discussed and then endorsed by the Institute Graduate Curriculum Committee in September 2017.

 - Strategies for Successful Advisor-Advisee Relationships.
 A list of tips and resources to promote well-being and minimize negative impact on both advisors and advisees while parties are having to work remotely.